camaraproject/Governance/ProjectCharter.md

 Participants acknowledge that the copyright in all new contributions will be retained by the copyright holder as independent works of authorship and that no contributor or copyright holder will be required to assign copyrights to the Project.

 Except with respect to alternative licenses approved by the Steering Committee as described below, all contributions to the Project are subject to the following:
-- All new inbound code contributions to the Project must be made using the Apache License, Version 2.0, available at https://www.apache.org/licenses/LICENSE-2.0 (the “Project License”).
+- All new inbound contributions to the Project must be made using the Apache License, Version 2.0, available at https://www.apache.org/licenses/LICENSE-2.0 (the “Project License”).
-- All new inbound code contributions must also be accompanied by a Developer Certificate of Origin (http://developercertificate.org) sign-off in the source code system that is submitted through a steering committee approved contribution process which will bind the authorized contributor and, if not self-employed, their employer to the applicable license;
+- All new inbound contributions must also be accompanied by a Developer Certificate of Origin (http://developercertificate.org) sign-off in the source code system that is submitted through a steering committee approved contribution process which will bind the authorized contributor and, if not self-employed, their employer to the applicable license;
-- All outbound code will be made available under the Project License.
+- All outbound materials and contributions will be made available under the Project License.
-- Documentation will be received and made available by the Project under the Creative Commons Attribution 4.0 International License (available at http://creativecommons.org/licenses/by/4.0/).
 - The Project may seek to integrate and contribute back to other open source projects (“Upstream Projects”).
 In such cases, the Project will conform to all license requirements of the Upstream Projects, including dependencies, leveraged by the Project.
 Upstream Project code contributions not stored within the Project’s main code repository will comply with the contribution process and license terms for the applicable Upstream Project.

 The Steering Committee may approve the use of an alternative license or licenses for inbound or outbound contributions on an exception basis.
 To request an exception, please describe the contribution, the alternative open source license(s), and the justification for using an alternative open source license for the Project.
 License exceptions must be approved by a two-thirds vote of the entire Steering Committee.